 How has your employee engagement been impacted by the recent changes in the marketing department in the last 90 days?

-The answer to a simple question like this should be a quick, off-the-shelf data point that is tracked and measured, as influences and trends in employee engagement can have big impacts on the success of your organization.
+The answer to a simple question like this should be a quick, off-the-shelf data point that is tracked and measured, as influences and trends in employee experience and retention can have big impacts on the success of your organization.

 Engaged employees invest themselves in the broader success of the company, rather than only being present for the paycheck and benefits.
 They are also more likely to see their role as an important part of the company’s mission, and will often support the company in a manner of different ways outside of their everyday responsibilities.